mattdotmiller/nsw_apdc_episodes_to_encounters/README.md

 This approach is consistent with the naming conventions outlined in [Vallmuur K, McCreanor V, Cameron C, et al. Inj Prev 2021;27:479–489](https://injuryprevention.bmj.com/content/27/5/479) where an _Episode_ is the discrete unit of activity for a patient, and also referred to as a separation.
 Separations may include discharge, transfer or death, or ‘statistical’ separations such as episode type changes).
 An _Encounter_ is made up of contiguous episodes of care.
 This can include episodes between health services so long as they are related temporally.
-Episodes usually have no more than 24–48 hours between them (in other words, depending on the data you can allow 24-48 hours between episodes and include them in the same encounter.
+Episodes usually have no more than 24–48 hours between them (in other words, depending on the data you can allow 24-48 hours between episodes and include them in the same encounter).
+In the script 12 hours is used, but this can be adjusted to your preference.